-House Extensions & Alterations
+House Extensions North Yorkshire & North East

 Often a family can outgrow a property or may need to change its internal layout to a more practical configuration.
 There are several good reasons to add an extension to a house if you have space available.
 There may be a new addition to the family or you want an extension for a home office, playroom or garden room.
 Internal alterations, for instance to relocate a north facing kitchen or open out a ground floor with new stairs, may also be required to ensure that a new extension works properly.
 Often alterations are carried out piecemeal without a clear overall strategy.
 This can sometimes mean that work is put up and then subsequently taken down, or that future proofing has not been considered.
 Many properties have untapped potential, and renovations can make a home more enjoyable to live in as well as adding to its market value.
 Recent figures show that fewer houses are being bought and sold.
 Instead people are extending because it often makes financial sense.
 The saving in agents selling fees and stamp duty can make a large dent in the cost of an extension.
 Single or multi-storey house extensions and the alterations they involve typically mean quite a lot of upheaval.
 However if well-designed and properly managed, they can be the most cost-effective way to get the home you want.
 Involving an architect will give you the best chance of getting a house that suits your current and future needs.
-Our work generally involves high end extensions to create superb family spaces with lots of light and direct access to the garden.
+With years of experience in house extensions North Yorkshire, our work generally involves high end extensions to create superb family spaces with lots of light and direct access to the garden.
 We incorporate plenty of storage and features such as vaulted ceilings and even basements.

 Many older houses suffer from being subdivided into small spaces with wasted opportunities.
 Over time several owners may have adapted the house to suit their varying needs.
 Poor planning can result in spaces that are difficult to use for modern family living and have little if any connection with the garden and views.
 Corridors are often put up and rooms partitioned with little thought given to the overall plan and flow of the house or how these areas will be lit.
 It is also surprising how often the main entrance of the house seems to be in the wrong place!
 Often our job is to tidy up mistakes made over many years taking a look at the whole house and needs of the occupiers current and future.
 It may be that we can help you achieve your objectives simply by reconfiguring your existing space.